Baribrahim/Runway-Redeclaration-System/README.md

 ## Overview

-The **Runway Redeclaration Tool** is a powerful application designed to assist airport authorities in recalculating runway parameters when an obstacle is present.
-This tool provides visualizations and calculations to help quickly determine if limited operations can continue on the runway under reduced distances for take-offs and landings.
+The **Runway Redeclaration Tool** is an application designed to assist airport authorities in recalculating runway parameters when an obstacle is present.
+This tool provides visualisations and calculations to help quickly determine if limited operations can continue on the runway under reduced distances for take-offs and landings.
 While it does not replace the official process, it serves as a valuable decision-making aid.

 ## Key Features